wodby/docker4drupal/docs/containers/nginx.md

 Nginx is being used as a web server.
-Nginx is pre-configured to be used with Drupal 7 and 8.
+You can find more information about nginx configuration on [wodby/drupal-nginx](https://github.com/wodby/drupal-nginx).